QuietCoderBoi/FortiAnalyzer-Safeguarding-Reports/README.md

 For BYOD devices, I would also recommend contacting your Fortinet account team if you're unsure how to onboard them.
 This is largely reliant on your environment, so there is no "one-solution-fits-all."

 #### Enabling Search Phrases
-Search phrase logging can be implemented via either application control or web filtering.
+Search phrase logging is the easier of the two to implement and can be done via an application control profile or web filter profile, in tandem with a deep packet inspection profile, that is applied to the relevant firewall policies.

-To implement search phrase logging via application control, simply create an application control profile and the General Interest category to `Monitor`.
+Implementing search phrase logging via an application control profile allows for the capture of search phrases entered into Google, Bing and DuckDuckGo with minimal configuration.
+It only requires that the General Interest section within the profile is set to `Monitor`.

-Alternatively, if you want to reduce the number of logs generated, create an Application and Filter Override that sets the action to all application signatures containing `Search.Phrase` in their name to `Monitor`.
+If this generates too many logs, you can narrow the scope of this monitor to search phrases only by setting the General Interest category to `Allow` and creating an Application and Filter Override with all application signatures containing `Search.Phrase` to `Monitor`.

-Both of these will log all search phrases in Google, Bing and DuckDuckGo queries.
+Alternatively, implementing search phrase logging via a web filter profile allows for the capture of search phrases entered into Google, Bing, Yahoo and Yandex, by default.

-To implement search phrase logging via web filtering, create a web filter profile, set it to use the `Proxy` feature set and enable `Log all search keywords`.
+This method requires a web filter profile to be running the *proxy feature set* with `Log all search keywords` enabled.

-This will, by default, log all search phrases in Google, Bing, Yahoo and Yandex queries.
+Note that this means that the relevant firewall policies will also have to be running in proxy mode.

 ##### Search Phrase Logging - Adding Additional Search Engines